Last Updated on

 The other way in which the terms landscape vs. portrait are used is in relation to the camera mode used when capturing images.

-Most digital cameras and modern DSLRs usually come with a feature that allows you to select the camera mode depending on the subject you are shooting.
+Most point-and-shoot cameras and modern DSLRs usually come with a feature that allows you to select the camera mode depending on the subject you are shooting.

 On the other hand, when you select landscape mode, the camera interprets this as an intention to shoot an outdoor subject.
 Consequently, it makes several adjustments, such as increasing the depth of field in order to create the right conditions for a landscape image.